blainefreestone/unix-client-server-chess/README.md

 ## Functional Requirements:

 1. Client
-   * Opens socket, binds to server, and can send requests.
+   * Opens socket, binds to server, configures self as player 1 or player 2.
-   * Encrypts and sends request to server.
-   * Receives and decrypts request result from server.
+   * Sends from and receives data from server.

-3. Proxy Server
+2. Proxy Server
-   * Opens socket, listens to client requests.
+   * Opens socket, listens to clients.
-   * Decrypts and processes client requests.
-   * Encrypts and returns request results to client.
+   * Receives data from clients, processes it, and returns response to each client accordingly.

-5. Encryption
-   * Basic encryption and decryption algorithm (super super basic)
-   * Encrypt and decrypt implemented in both client and server
+3. Chess Game
+   * Displays screen with pieces on terminal.
+   * Pieces can be moved and controlled with commands.
+   * (Strech) Implement proper game mechanics and rules.